 With 200 students and its programs of study expanding, the department of music’s name was changed in 1901 to the School of Music.
 Not long thereafter, in 1903, Brigham Young Academy followed the pattern, and was officially renamed Brigham Young University, with George H. Brimhall as president.
 The primary emphasis at the School of Music was to prepare music teachers for employment at the 22 church-owned academies throughout the West, as well as at public schools throughout the state and region.

-Sadly, Albert Miller, who had done so much for the development of the instrumental programs of the School of Music died from typhoid in 1906, and was replaced by Moses S. Gudmendsen who led the orchestras for the next 13 years.
-During these years, the orchestra and band both were comprised during most years of 20-30 students, giving regular concerts of the standard literature, as well as playing for the operas that Professor Lund staged.
+Sadly, Albert Miller, who had done so much for the development of the instrumental programs of the School of Music, died from typhoid in 1906 and was replaced by Moses S. Gudmendsen, who led the orchestras for the next 13 years.
+During most of these years, the orchestra and band were comprised of 20-30 students, giving regular concerts of the standard literature, as well as playing for the operas that Professor Lund staged.
 Opera played a prominent role at the School, though they were performed in the Provo Opera House because the University facilities were insufficient.
-The school’s orchestra accompanied other local opera productions there as well.
+The School’s orchestra accompanied other local opera productions there as well.
 In addition, the School’s productions were taken on tour to other nearby cities on a regular basis, even as far north as Logan, Utah.
-In the period from 1903 to 1916 Lund conducted over 100 opera performances.
-By 1916 the orchestra had grown to 51 members, and performed Beethoven’s 5th Symphony for the first time.
-The role of the School of Music extended beyond their own resources as they also sponsored guest artists and ensembles in local concerts, notably the Chicago Symphony in 1908, and the Minneapolis Symphony in 1918.
+In the period from 1903 to 1916, Lund conducted over 100 opera performances.
+By 1916, the orchestra had grown to 51 members and performed Beethoven’s 5th Symphony for the first time.
+The role of the School of Music extended beyond their own resources as they also sponsored guest artists and ensembles in local concerts, notably the Chicago Symphony in 1908 and the Minneapolis Symphony in 1918.

-In 1910 Professor Lund received, but declined, an offer from the New England Conservatory.
-However, in 1916 he accepted the appointment to be the director of the Mormon Tabernacle Choir, a position he held till his death in 1935.
-Other changes included reduction of the School’s preparatory component and a strengthening of its college mission, and in 1917 the School of Music was authorized to offer its first academic major in music.
+In 1910, Professor Lund received, but declined, an offer from the New England Conservatory.
+However, in 1916 he accepted the appointment to be the director of the Mormon Tabernacle Choir, a position he held until his death in 1935.
+Other changes included reduction of the School’s preparatory component and a strengthening of its college mission, and in 1917, the School of Music was authorized to offer its first academic major in music.